ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 ***WIP repository for Swedish Pathogens Portal 2.0***

+The Swedish Pathogens Portal is being rebuilt as a Django-based web application.
+This repository contains early work for version 2.0.

 At this time, the source code for the Swedish Pathogens Portal and more information about it can be found in the [pathogens-portal repository](https://github.com/ScilifelabDataCentre/pathogens-portal).

 ## Technology Stack